Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 What is the average phishing attack cost?

-The average cost of a data breach involving phishing is around $4.9 million.
 This figure includes not only immediate recovery and response costs but also long-term repercussions, such as reputational damage and loss of customer trust.

 How much money is lost to email scams every year?